Team-Redevo/HealthHub/README.md

 ## Authors

-HealthHub is developed by Spiescu Claudiu, Nenciu David, Barbu Bogdan-Florin
+HealthHub is developed by Spiescu Claudiu, Nenciu David, Barbu Bogdan-Florin, David Patrik and Parvan Stefan Daniel

 ## Table of Contents